po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/02-Day/02-Day-LessonPlan.md

 * In this lesson, students will complete activities `15-Ins_useMutation` through `27-Evr_GitHub-Actions`.

+* **Important**: React Router recentedly [upgraded to version 6](https://reactrouter.com/docs/en/v6/upgrading/v5#upgrade-to-react-router-v6) which includes breaking changes with `<Switch>`, `<Redirect> ` and other elements.
+The content of this week's activities uses React Router version 5.
+To make sure that students can follow along with activities -- as currently written -- please instruct students to use this npm  command to install React Router version 5: `npm install react-router-dom@5`.

 * The `17-Ins_Apollo-Cache` uses Apollo Client Developer Tools to visualize the in-memory cache.
 If you have not yet done it, install the [Apollo Client Developer Tools extension for Google Chrome](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm?hl=en-US).
 Once installed, open Chrome DevTools and navigate to the `>>` arrow on the toolbar to see additional tools available.
 Click on `Apollo` to open the interface.

 * If you get an `eslint` preflight check error when running the Homework demo, add an `.env` folder to the root of the project and add `SKIP_PREFLIGHT_CHECK=true`.
 The error can also be avoided by running the homework demo from the class repo to avoid conflicting `eslint` installations.